sacielo/markdown-cv/index.md

 - Member of AstroLab, application support for Astrophysics

 Application support activities introduced me to a vast user base, and to products and solutions from HPC vendors, while provided me with experience in profiling tools and code modernization efforts.
-The [high-level support](https://doku.lrz.de/high-level-support-projects-10747323.html) activivities in the _Gauss Center from Supercomputing_ often resulted in large collaborations, well-received HPC publications and conference submissions, and the provisioning of novel services to LRZ users.
+The [research](https://doku.lrz.de/research-and-development-projects-10747346.html) and [high-level support](https://doku.lrz.de/high-level-support-projects-10747323.html) activivities in the _Gauss Center from Supercomputing_ often resulted in large collaborations, well-received HPC publications and conference submissions, and the provisioning of novel services to LRZ users.

 ### Researcher
 `2015 : 2018`
 __Institut d'Astrophisique de Paris, Paris, France__
-- Postoctoral Researcher  "BLACK Fellowship"
+- Postoctoral Researcher  "BLACK Fellow"

-I was granted large allocation on Supercomputers and learnt to set up large (several thousands of cores) numerical models, in order to investigate the roles of Active Galactic Nuclei (AGN) on keeping Galaxies and Galaxy Clusters stable.
+I was granted large allocation on national Supercomputers and learnt to set up large (several thousands of cores) numerical models, in order to investigate the roles of Active Galactic Nuclei (AGN) on the stability of Galaxies and Galaxy Clusters.

 __Max Planck Institute for Astronomy, Heidelberg, Germany__ `2011 : 2015`